Taxi driver licences

 The largest outlay is the cost of the VRQ course.
 However, applicants who use our training provider Antrec Limited to undertake the Induction Course and VRQ may be eligible for funding towards some or all of the cost of the course.

-In addition applicants may also receive funding towards other costs such as Council licence fee, DBS fee or knowledge test fee.
+In addition applicants may also receive funding towards other costs, such as the Council licence fee, DBS fee or knowledge test fee.

-Applicants who earn more than £16k in existing employment will only have to pay 50% for the VRQ course.
-The current training providers charge £300 for the VRQ course.
+Applicants who earn more than £17k in existing employment will only have to pay £180 for the VRQ course.
+Our training provider charges £300 for the VRQ course for anyone earning above this threshold..

 Applicants who wear glasses will need to provide their prescription details.